-Dredging generally enhance or preserve the navigability of waterways or the protection of shorelines through the removal or replenishment of soil, sand or rock.
+Dredging generally enhances or preserves the navigability of waterways or the protection of shorelines through the removal or replenishment of soil, sand or rock.
 Dredging involves the removal of mud and silt from the channel floor by means of a mechanical backhoe, crane and bucket or cutter suction dredge and pipeline systems.
 Dredging is integral to marine capital and maintenance projects, including: maintenance for previously deepened waterways and harbors to remove silt, sand and other accumulated sediments; construction of breakwaters, jetties, canals and other marine structures; deepening ship channels and wharves to accommodate larger and deeper draft ships; containing erosion of wetlands and coastal marshes; land reclamation; and beach nourishment and creation of wildlife refuges.
-Maintenance dredging projects provide a source of recurring revenue as active channels typically require dredging every one to three years due to natural sedimentation.
+Maintenance dredging projects are a source of recurring revenue as active channels typically require dredging every one to three years due to natural sedimentation.
 The frequency of maintenance dredging may be accelerated by heavy rainfall or major weather events such as hurricanes.
 Areas where no natural deep water ports exist, such as the Texas Gulf Coast, require substantial maintenance dredging.
 We maintain multiple specialty dredges of various sizes and specifications to meet customer needs.
-In 2012, we expanded the reach of a dredge ladder to enable us to dig deeper and participate further in specialty dredging needs of the oil and gas industry.
+Our dredging services are typically combined with our marine construction services to provide a turn-key solution for our customers.